ionic-team/capacitor/site/docs-md/cordova/using-cordova-plugins.md

 If you don't want to risk to introduce breaking changes, use `npm update cordova-plugin-name` instead of `@latest`.

-## Determining Plugin Version Numbers
+## Determining Installed Plugin Version

-See the list of Capacitor and Cordova plugins installed in your project with:
+See the list of Capacitor and Cordova plugins (and their exact version numbers) installed in your project with:

 ```bash
 npx cap ls